-My favourite aspect of Durham cathedral is the stained glass windows – they are beautiful, particularly the unmissable 18th century rose window.
-In addition, there are colourful modern stained glass windows which cast a myriad of colours onto the ancient stone floor.
-My favourite is the rich tones of the Daily Bread window.
+My favorite aspect of Durham cathedral is the stained glass windows – they are beautiful, particularly the unmissable 18th century rose window.
+In addition, there are colorful modern stained glass windows which cast a myriad of colors onto the ancient stone floor.
+My favorite is the rich tones of the Daily Bread window.

 Sinead Camplin blogs at Map Made Memories.